-Culture: Culture refers to a system of shared meanings that is expressed through patterns of customs, practices, and thoughts.
-A person's culture can come from any combination of his, her, or their: age; education level; ethnicity; geographic origin; gender; group history; language; life experiences; religious or spiritual beliefs and practices; sexual orientation; and socio-economic class.
-Culture is dynamic, changes with time, and is learned and transmitted by members of a particular community.22
+her, or their: age; education level; ethnicity; geographic origin; gender; group history; language; life experiences; religious or spiritual beliefs and practices; sexual orientation; and socioeconomic class.
+Culture is dynamic, changes with time, and is learned and transmitted by members of a particular community.

-Cultural humility: The practice of self-reflection on how one's own background and expectations impact a situation, of openness to others' determining the relevance of their own identities to any given situation, and of committing to redress the effects of power imbalances.23
+Cultural humility: The practice of self-reflection on how one's own background and expectations impact a situation, of openness to others' determining the relevance of their own identities to any given situation, and of committing to redress the effects of power imbalances.

 Disadvantaged, Marginalized, Underserved: SB 1000 (Leyva) (Ch.
 587, Stats.
-2016) added Government Code Section 65302(h)(4)(A), expanding the definition of "disadvantaged communities" for the purpose of general plans to mean "an area identified by the California Environmental Protection Agency pursuant to Section 39711 of the Health and Safety Code or an area that is a low-income area that is disproportionately affected by environmental pollution https://leginfo.legislature.ca.gov/faces/billHistoryClient.xhtml?bill_id=20152 0160SB1000
+2016) added Government Code Section 65302(h)(4)(A), expanding the definition of "disadvantaged communities" for the purpose of general plans to mean "an area identified by the California Environmental Protection Agency pursuant to Section 39711 of the Health and Safety Code or an area that is a low-income area that is disproportionately affected by environmental pollution and other hazards that can lead to negative health effects, exposure, or environmental degradation."